 Since we are a foundation program, we teach our dogs the basic skills necessary for a successful career in detection.
 We like to think of it as a liberal arts degree that will prepare them to go on to the advanced training that best suits their physical and behavioral strengths.

 When they graduate from our program they will learn to apply their search skills to their specified target odor (i.e., explosives, drugs, medical detection).

 After completion of foundation training, our dogs are prepared for careers in different disciplines, including:

 - Urban search and rescue

 Searching With Confidence

-To ensure they will succeed in any detection program, our dogs learn to confidently & independently search independently (off leash) as well as on leash.
+To ensure they will succeed in any detection program, our dogs learn to confidently & independently search on and off leash..
 They use “air scenting” to identify the slightest trace of odor and follow it to the source.

 How a Dog Alerts